Pris-c/diagonal-library/README.md

 dependency management and project build, and employs Log4j for logging, ensuring logs are recorded in a file for better user experience.

-## Status

-This project is currently in progress, testing using JUnit is being incorporated.

 ## Features

 - **Main Menu:** The main menu provides an intuitive interface for users to perform various actions, including listing